 Retired council officer Mike Williams from Mapperley, Nottingham, said: “You have to protect your future as best you can, balancing one-off spending with the long-term.

 “You might need a lump sum in retirement, for private medical care or home improvements.

-“My worry would be running out of money.
+“My worry would be running out of money, so I chose an annuity while keeping some of my savings accessible in ISAs.
 No one knows how long they are going to live but if you take an annuity you have the certainty of knowing the pension will last as long as you need it.

 “You used to have to buy an annuity but not any more, which is why you have to take advice.
 If you took out a straightforward one and died within 12 months that would be all you or your family would get.
 There are products which would care for your wife or partner if that happened.”

 So your big decision when you retire is between buying an annuity or investing your pension pot to gradually withdraw the money when you need it.
 But which is right for you?
 You need to take advice.

 So you might choose an annuity to be sure of:

 But an annuity might not be for you if…

 - Certainty and a guaranteed income for the rest of your life;